timmyhadwen/obsidian_vault/CM Builds/QUO2866 (EOS Rounds Counter)/Planning Phase SR Email.md

 Hi Kara,

 Thanks for the order for the 10x Rounds Counter M249 2010619 PCAs.
-I'll be managing the delivery of these products.
+I'll be managing the delivery of this project.

 A few things we'll need to move on fairly quickly in order to meet the tight timelines.
-1. EOS supplied parts
+Mainly related to the EOS supplied parts.
 1. AD22286-R2 EOS to supply 10 units to IntelliDesign
-	2. PIC Microcontroller 1001745, IntelliDesign to issue 10 units to EOS, to be issu
+2. PIC Microcontroller 1001745, IntelliDesign to issue 10 units to EOS, to be issued back to IntelliDesign once programmed.

-Thanks for both orders for the new revision of the 4-Axis PCA.
-I’ll be managing the delivery of this product back into production and will be your point of contact for status updates until the product is re-qualified for serial production.
-At that point, Dan Fletcher (Production Planner) will take over for serial production orders.

-Ebony will be the project engineer.
-She’s already been in contact with Adrian Hunter regarding various issues.
-Could you please confirm that this is the preferred line of communication for technical discussion?

 I helped Frank with the initial lead time review and didn’t identify any blockers to delivering the first 7 units within 6 weeks.
 Consequently I have set our dispatch date for PO45030493 as October 7.
 I understand EOS will be supplying a revision to that PO to remove the NRE charge.